Graduate PLUS Loans

-Grad PLUS loans first disbursed between July 1, 2013 and June 30, 2014 have a fixed interest rate of 6.41%, which accumulates while the student is enrolled.
-(Grad PLUS loans first disbursed between July 1, 2015 and June 30, 2016; between July 1, 2014 and June 30, 2015, between July 1, 2013 and June 30, 2014, and between July 1, 2006 and June 30, 2013 have a fixed interest rate of either 7.9% or 8.5% with lender-specific reductions possible.)
+Grad PLUS loans first disbursed between July 1, 2014 and June 30, 2015 have a fixed interest rate of 7.21%, which accumulates interest while the student is enrolled.
+(Grad PLUS loans first disbursed between July 1, 2015 and June 30, 2016; between July 1, 2014 and June 30, 2015, between July 1, 2013 and June 30, 2014, and between July 1, 2006 and June 30, 2013, have fixed interest rates of 6.41% and either 7.9% or 8.5%, with lender-specific reductions possible, respectively.)
 The lender allows the interest to accrue separately until the time the student enters repayment, at which point the interest will capitalize (i.e., become part of the principal).
 Repayment on the loans generally begins six months after graduation, or six months after the borrower ceases to be enrolled at least on a half-time basis.
-There is a 4.288% origination fee on new Grad PLUS loans (decreasing to 4.272% for Grad PLUS loans first disbursing on or after October 1, 2015).
+There is a 4.292% origination fee on new Grad PLUS loans (decreasing to 4.272% for Grad PLUS loans first disbursing on or after October 1, 2015).

 Grad PLUS loans, unlike Stafford loans, require a minimal credit check.
 This check, however, does not evaluate borrowers' credit scores, only their current standing on required payments, the existence of charged-off debt, and significant past events, such as bankruptcy.
 Contact the Financial Aid Office for more information if you have concerns about your credit.

 Grad PLUS loans are generally disbursed in two installments, half at the beginning of each semester (but different allocations may be requested in some circumstances).
 Funds arrive electronically and are posted to the student's account no sooner than just prior to the start of classes.
 If the student owes Georgetown Law, funds will be applied first to the outstanding account balance (tuition, housing, and other authorized charges) and the excess may be transferred to the student's bank account.